elastic/package-registry/README.md

 version: 0.0.2
 ```

 The directory name of a package must be as following: `{integration-name}-{version}`.
 This makes it possible to store multiple versions of the same packages in one directory and already indicates the version before reading the manifest file.
-The zipped packaged has the name convention with the name but added `.zip` at the end.
+The tar packaged has the name convention with the name but added `.tar.gz` at the end.

 A full example with the directory structure looks as following: